markmoxon/elite-source-code-6502-second-processor/README.md

-# Source code for Elite on the BBC Micro with a 6502 Second Processor
+# Fully documented source code for Elite on the BBC Micro with a 6502 Second Processor

 This repository contains the original source code for Elite on the BBC Micro with a 6502 Second Processor, with every single line documented and (for the most part) explained.